 Where the design community meets.

-Seattle Independent Product Designer Joined over 8 years ago
+Seattle Independent Product Designer Joined almost 9 years ago

 Joe hasn't posted any stories yet.

 Every single point in this article is a way that floating labels commonly fall short, but all of these potential problems can be accounted for and fixed.

 hints could appear on field focus, then go away once the user starts typing, like hints normally would.

 Make sure the text is large enough to be readable.

 Make sure there is enough space for the labels to move into.

 Keep animation to a minimum and ensure that it adds value, not just ornament.